How does a whole life policy work?

 And if you are a business owner, there are plenty more advantages in addition to a personally owned policy.
 The death of the shareholder gives rise to the Capital Dividend Account (CDA) and surviving shareholders can access the proceeds, and potentially more via tax free capital dividends.

-Whole Life FAQs
+Whole Life Insurance FAQs

 What Is The Difference Between Whole Life Insurance Versus Universal Life?